Pete's Walks - Kensworth and Whipsnade Downs (page 2 of 2)

 A close-up of Ivinghoe Beacon from Bison Hill

-At Bison Hill I took the bridleway leading to Whipsnade, turning left just before reaching the village to go uphill through a pasture containing some Jacob's Sheep to reach the Tree Cathedral.
+At the end of the huge meadow or pasture, now on Bison Hill I went through a gate and a few yards further on turned left onto a bridleway leading to Whipsnade, turning left just before reaching the village (immediately after a bungalow) to go uphill along the right edge of a pasture containing some Jacob's Sheep to reach the Tree Cathedral.
+I kept right, along a tall hedgerow to reach the Tree Cathedral's entrance and car park, continuing straight on to reach the road through Whipsnade.
 I then crossed part of the huge green to reach Whipsnade church.

 Start of the path from Bison Hill to Whipsnade